andreagavazzi/andreagavazzi/README.md

 I am [Andrea Gavazzi](https://github.com/andreagavazzi) an IT enthusiast and a maker.
 I love learning, building and programming.
 That's basically the reason why I'm interested in Robotic Science, that branch of mechanical, electrical and computer engineering which include design, construction and application of robots and computer systems.

-As a programmer, I enjoy bringing in the code that I wrote the obsessive attention to details I'm known for.
+As a programmer, I enjoy bringing in the code I wrote, the obsessive attention to details I'm teased for.
 I can truly see programming as a form of modern art.

 <img align="right" alt="GIF" src="https://github.com/andreagavazzi/andreagavazzi/blob/main/02.gif?raw=true" width="358" height="268" />